+ 3Colours

 Nissan’s X-Trail is sure to get some attention on the road.
 Purely because it’s unique and something different from what we’re used to seeing.
 The design language is simple, where Nissan has tried to blend a tough-looking SUV with a modern, urban style.
 There are no sharp cuts or creases here, and it seems like the X-Trail’s design will be pleasing to the eye even years down the line.

-From the front, the large grille and split headlamps grab attention.
+From the front, the large chrome-lined grille and split headlamps grab attention.
 Weirdly enough, while it gets LED daytime running lamps and full-LED headlamps, the indicators are basic halogen bulbs.
-This feels cheap and unnecessary.
+This feels cheap and unnecessary, especially considering the price point.

 It’s the side that shows off the size of the X-Trail to the fullest extent.
-It measures nearly 4.7 metres in length and the large 20-inch alloy wheels give it a solid stance.
+It measures nearly 4.7 metres in length, making it nearly as large as a Toyota Fortuner.
+The muscular fenders, the subtle chrome touch above the windows and the shark fin antenna all do their bit to elevate the design.
+I liked the design of the large 20-inch alloy wheels too.
+They fill up the wheel wells nicely and give the X-Trail a purposeful stance.

 The X-Trail is available in three colours: Pearl White, Champagne Silver, and Diamond Black.
 We think the X-Trail looks the best in the white shade, given its size and stance.